Tim Jackson rallies to Tennessee Senior Match Play Victory

 Golliher won two of the first six holes in the morning match to take a quick 2-up lead and held on from there.

-Open to male senior amateurs who are members of the TGA with a handicap less than 10.
+Open to male senior amateurs who are members of the Tennessee Golf Association.
+Check the entry form for handicap requirements.
 Format consists of 36 holes of stroke play followed by a cut to the low 16 for match play.